Kingston HyperX Cloud Stinger Review

 Conclusion

-While the Stinger does have a few flaws, it is an all-around solid gaming headset at a fantastic price.
+While the Cloud Stinger has a few flaws, it is an all-around solid gaming headset at a fantastic price.
 This product should be your first choice when shopping on a tight budget.